HelloWorld183L/GreatUniHack2021/README.md

 ## API Requirements

+The API requires *at least* Python **3.10**.
 To install the requirements for the API, run the following in the root project directory:\
 `pip install -r requirements.txt`

 ## Available Scripts